18 Foolproof Headline Writing Tips You Should Know

 Ultra-specific

-One of the best techniques for writing headlines is to drill down on your topic as tightly as possible.
+One of the best headline writing tips for writing headlines is to drill down on your topic as tightly as possible.
 It’s kind of like narrowing your niche.
 You want to let the reader know exactly what he or she will get.

 Consider these two headlines: